 Capital Point Partners, LP ("CPP") and Capital Point Partners II, LP ("CPPII") beneficially own 104,562,000 and 10,922,327 shares of the Company's common stock, respectively, representing approximately 96% of the Company's outstanding common stock and voting power.
-We entered into an agreement with CPP and CPPII concerning their obligations pursuant to Section 12(d)(1)(e) of the 1940 Act.
-Under this Agreement, CPP and CPPII will vote the shares of the Company's common stock they own in the same proportion as all of our other stockholders vote their shares of the Company's common stock on the matters to be voted on by stockholders at the Annual Meeting
+We entered into an agreement with CPP and CPPII concerning their obligations pursuant to Section 12(d)(1)(e) of the Investment Company Act of 1940, as amended.
+Under this Agreement, CPP and CPPII will vote the shares of the Company's common stock they own in the same proportion "for" and "against" each proposal as all of our other stockholders vote their shares of the Company's common stock on each of the matters to be voted on by stockholders at the Annual Meeting.